ZYF-PhD/Mobicom24_Hydra_OpenSource/Code/Attack Simulation/Readme.md

 ## Introduction

-Attack Simulation is a MATLAB documentation,Simulate the PER of OFDM signal decoding using different modulation and coding schemes (MCS = 0, 3, 7) when 1, 2, and 3 malicious frequency shifted signals are superimposed respectively.
+Attack Simulation is a MATLAB documentation, Simulate the PER of OFDM signal decoding using different modulation and coding schemes (MCS = 0, 3, 7) when 1, 2, and 3 malicious frequency shifted signals are superimposed respectively.

 Our simulations are conducted using the MATLAB WLAN Toolbox .
 The foundational simulation parameters of the Wi-Fi system are set to the IEEE 802.11n wireless standard with HT Mixed mode, employing a 40 MHz bandwidth, 2x2 MIMO channels, 30 SNR, and Channel Model-D.